Pohakuloa Training Area: Facilities

 which means "cut-off lava" in Hawaiian, from to the 19th century lava flows through the area.

 Located at 19°50′24″N 155°43′1″W, the realignment of the Saddle Road is planned to bypass the Ke‘āmuku addition.

 PTA has a 51000 acre impact area used for bombing and gunnery practice, refurbished in March 2009 to allow helicopter training.
 There are approximately 32000 acre of land level enough for large maneuvers, more than twice the area available on Oʻahu.

 Its remoteness allows a wide range of weapons to be used.

-The 25th Infantry Division and 3rd Marine Regiment often use the base for four to six-week training periods.
+The US Army's 25th Infantry Division (25th ID) and 3rd Marine Regiment often use the base for four to six-week training periods.

-Environmental problems

-Weapons such as the Davy Crockett nuclear rifle with dummy warheads and depleted Uranium have been used at PTA.

-After initial denials, an investigation concluded that spotting rounds were used in the 1960s.